suzuki-0000/CountdownLabel/README.md

 ## features
 - Simple creation
-- Easily get status of countdown from property and delegate
+- Easily get status of countdown from property and delegate.
 - Insert some of function, and completion
 - Style change as usual as UILabel do
 - Morphing animation from [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel).